-We did not sell any unregistered equity securities during the three months ended September 30, 2022, nor did we repurchase any shares of our common stock during the three months ended September 30, 2022.
+We did not sell any unregistered equity securities during the three months ended September 30, 2023.

 Item 6.
 [Reserved]

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.

 The following discussion and analysis should be read in conjunction with the Consolidated Financial Statements and accompanying notes presented in Item 8 of this Annual Report on Form 10-K. Within the tables presented throughout this discussion, certain columns may not add due to the use of rounded numbers for disclosure purposes.
 Percentages and earnings per share amounts presented are calculated from the underlying amounts.
 Dollar amounts are in millions except per share amounts or as otherwise specified.
 References to years throughout this discussion relate to our fiscal years, which end on September 30.